tigion/scratch-playground/space-bats/tutorial.md

    ![Create the stars backdrop](./images/screenshot_background_2.webp)

-3. Name the new created backdrop "Space" and draw a small gray filled rectangle at the bottom to show there is a planet nearby.
+3. Name the new created backdrop "Stars" and draw a small gray filled rectangle at the bottom to show there is a planet nearby.

    ![Draw a small gray filled rectangle](./images/screenshot_background_3.webp)